Dario91/posthog_issue2/readme.md

 This issue does not occur in the main thread (`index.ts`); it only appears in the WebWorker thread.
 Additionally, the values logged are incorrect.
 They are correct the first time the `onFeatureFlags` callback is triggered but then get overwritten with incorrect values.

+I expect to receive the value `test` from PostHog, but instead, I am getting either `control` or `false`.

+---

 ## Console Screenshot
 ![console_screenshot](images/Console_log_Screenshot_infinite_callbacks.png)

+---

 ## Posthog Feature Flag Config
 ![console_screenshot](images/Posthog_Config_feature_flag_ab-checklist.png)